Marcus Thuram

-Marcus Lilian Thuram-Ulien (/fr/; born 6 August 1997) is a French professional footballer who plays as a forward for Serie A club Inter Milan and the France national team.
+Marcus Lilian Thuram-Ulien (/fr/; born 6 August 1997) is a French professional footballer who plays as a striker for Serie A club Inter Milan and the France national team.

 Thuram began his professional career at Sochaux in 2015, where he played in three Ligue 2 seasons, before moving to Guingamp in 2017, spending two years in Ligue 1.
 He then joined Borussia Mönchengladbach, spending four seasons in Germany, before signing for Inter Milan as a free agent in 2023, and winning the Serie A title in his first season.

-Thuram made his senior international debut for France in 2020 and was part of their squads at the UEFA European Championship in 2020 and 2024, and the 2022 FIFA World Cup, finishing as runner-up at the latter.
+Thuram made his senior international debut for France in 2020, and was part of their squads at the UEFA European Championship in 2020 and 2024, and the FIFA World Cup in 2022 and 2026, finishing as runner-up at the 2022 tournament.

 Club career

 Sochaux

 Thuram started his professional career at Sochaux, where he also played for the club's youth team.
 He made his Ligue 2 debut on 20 March 2015 against Châteauroux, replacing Edouard Butin on 83 minutes.
 He played 43 total matches for Sochaux and scored one goal, in a 3–1 loss at Tours on 14 April 2017.